 Surrogacy is a singular experience, and sharing your story may be difficult when others cannot relate.
 Luckily, surrogates have banded together to create solid communities and sisterhoods.
 Many former ConceiveAbilities surrogates remain close even after their journeys, meeting at ConceiveAbilities events, picnics, and other social gatherings.

 All surrogates that undergo the process are already mothers and enjoy being mothers.
 When you become a surrogate, you have the opportunity to experience being pregnant again.
 Though some may shudder at the thought, many surrogates love the experience of pregnancy.
 Through surrogacy, mothers can relive the experience without expanding on their own family.

 In countries and states that support commercial surrogacy, gestational carriers are compensated for their time and risk.
-Approximately $43,000 to $53,000 is paid to the surrogate, although this figure can vary depending on a couple factors, namely the type of pregnancy and the number of previous pregnancies.
+At ConceiveAbilities, surrogate compensation ranges between $44,000 to $62,000.
+This figure can vary depending on a couple factors, namely the type of pregnancy (singleton or multiples) and the number of previous surrogacy pregnancies.

 Contracts don’t just protect the parents, they make sure that surrogates are covered too.
 These contracts ensure the gestational carriers are reimbursed for their time and contribution and absolve her of any responsibility following childbirth.